The Committee consisted of the following Members:

 New clause 2 would introduce a power to seize an animal in the event of a breach and would confer that power on an inspector or, as the Minister pointed out to my hon.
 Friend the Member for Ipswich, a constable.
 Amendment 3 would amend the schedule, which includes a curious form of words.
 It effectively states that an inspector may remove a number of things from any property where there is a wild animal, except the animal itself.
 Seizing evidence in support of a prosecution makes a lot of sense, and I imagine we all agree with that, but the schedule does not allow the removal of the animal itself.
 At what point does it become possible to rehome the animal in a safe and secure way?
 The Opposition are concerned that it is not clear that the Bill contains any powers to seize animals and ensure that they are rehomed satisfactorily.

 New clause 2 and amendment 3 would set out clearly in the Bill that, in the event of breaches—in the event that wild animals are subjected to continued cruelty by being held in small cages in environments that are not suitable for their continued care—the animals can be seized and rehomed.
 From my understanding, that is not included in the Bill, and I would be grateful if the Minister set out under what circumstances he envisages any wild animal being seized and taken to a place of safety, from the commencement of the Act.
-I imagine that most people watching these deliberations would want to know that in the event of a breach, those animals are safe.
+I imagine that most people watching these deliberations would want to know that in the event of a breach those animals would be safe.

 New clause 2 and amendment 3 seek to provide inspectors with powers to seize animals and make alternative arrangements to care for them.
 Although we understand the concern that, in some situations, animals might need to be removed from the premises on safety or welfare grounds, such powers are already provided for in existing legislation.
 As such, the amendments are not necessary.